 It may surprise people to learn that London is one of the greenest cities in Europe.
 Forty percent of its area is dedicated to readily accessible parks and public spaces, and while the great parks are known and loved by Londoners and visitors alike, few people know of the many small and remarkable spaces that are dotted through the city.

-Postman’s Park, beloved as a lunchtime venue for City workers is another small space with a story; the newly re-opened Salters’ Hall gardens and Barber Surgeon’s also lie on our path.
-Lunch is at the former Carthusian monastery, The Charterhouse with its country garden just beyond the City boundary.
+Postman’s Park, beloved as a lunchtime venue for City workers is another small space with a story; the historic Barber Surgeon’s garden set within the ruins of London Wall also lies on our path.
+From public space to private gardens the day enters former Carthusian monastery, The Charterhouse, with its English country gardens and mulberry trees just beyond the City boundary.

 In contrast, the dramatic Brutalist architecture of the Barbican housing estate has been updated with an innovative planting scheme developed by Professor Nigel Dunnett, following the success of his landscaping around the Olympic Park.
 And renowned Dutch plantsman Piet Oudolf has been responsible for a new park on the South Bank at Potter’s Field which abuts one of the finest pieces of landscape architecture undertaken in London in recent years.